CBTS Summer Research Institute

 Student research opportunities in biothreat defense and cybersecurity

-The Cross-Border Threat Screening and Supply Chain Defense, CBTS, Summer Research Institute is a 10-week paid internship program for promising junior and senior undergraduate majors in science, technology engineering and mathematics, STEM.
-The institute is an opportunity to develop hands-on technical skills and conduct research to help provide solutions to problems in agricultural biodefense.
-The program’s activities support missions of the U.S. Department of Homeland Security, DHS.
+The Cross-Border Threat Screening and Supply Chain Defense, CBTS, Summer Research Institute is a 10-week paid internship program for promising junior and senior undergraduate majors in science, technology, engineering and mathematics (STEM).
+The Institute is an opportunity to develop hands-on technical skills and conduct research to support missions of the U.S. Department of Homeland Security, DHS.
 The program allows participants to focus their research activities on one of two areas, biothreat defense or cybersecurity.
-Activities for each focus area will take place in-person at a primary location, with travel to a secondary location.
+Activities for each focus area will take place in-person at a primary location, with travel to a secondary location, and field trips.

 The CBTS Summer Research Institute allows participants to focus their time on one of two research areas, biothreat defense or cyber security.
 Each focus area offers the benefits and experiences outlined above.
 Choose one of the options below to learn more about each focus area and apply.

 In addition to hands-on work in the laboratory, students will participate in weekly meetings about undergraduate topics of interest.
 The meetings will welcome guest speakers to present on different research topics and job opportunities in their fields.
 They will provide lessons on how to read research papers, how to conduct responsible and ethical research, how to competitively apply to graduate school, and how to improve scientific communication skills such as giving “elevator” or “back of the envelope” pitches about research.

 The program will include:

 - Ten weeks of hands-on research with a faculty mentor